gokyle/sinclair/dibbler/README.md

 #### Node mtime scanning

+    [
         {
             "message": "",
-        "results": [
-            {
+            "result": {
                 "mtime": 1393914468,
                 "path": "testpost.md"
-            }
-        ],
+            },
             "success": true
+        },
+        {
+            "message": "stat nothere: no such file or directory", "result": null,
+            "success": false
         }
+    ]

 The same success and message fields are used in this container;
-however, the results field contains a list of objects storing the path to the node and the last modified time.
+however, the result field contains an object storing the path to the node and the last modified time.
 This can be used to build a list of nodes that should be updated.

 ### License